Hand Surgeon Perth

 What is the treatment for fingertip injuries?

-Simple fingertip injuries can usually be fixed with surgery on the same day, done as day surgery.
-Then, a basic cap splint is worn for three weeks to help recovery.
-Your hand therapist will then guide you through further steps to support healing and reduce sensitivity.
+Simple fingertip injuries can typically be addressed with surgery on the same day, performed as a day procedure.
+After surgery, a basic cap splint is worn for three weeks to support recovery.
+Your hand therapist will then guide you through the next steps to aid healing and reduce sensitivity.

 When is urgent surgery necessary?

-In severe fingertip injuries, urgent surgery may be necessary to restore blood flow.
-This surgery, which can last 2-3 hours, might require hospitalisation for 5-7 days.
+In severe fingertip injuries, urgent surgery may be required to restore blood flow.
+This procedure, which may last 2-3 hours, could necessitate hospitalisation for 5-7 days.

-Fingertip amputation may be needed if the damage is extensive and cannot be repaired through surgery, or when attempts to restore blood flow are unsuccessful.
+If the damage is extensive and cannot be repaired surgically, or if attempts to restore blood flow are unsuccessful, fingertip amputation may be necessary.

 Forme Specialist Plastic Surgery, Hand Surgeons Perth